yargs/yargs/docs/api.md

 --------------

-Given the key `x` is set, it is required that the key `y` is set. `y` can either be the name of an argument to imply, a number indicating a number indicating the position of an argument or an array of multiple implications to associate with `x`.
+Given the key `x` is set, it is required that the key `y` is set. `y` can either be the name of an argument to imply, a number indicating the position of an argument or an array of multiple implications to associate with `x`.

 Optionally `.implies()` can accept an object specifying multiple implications.